 On November 24, 2004, the Authority entered into a Forward Delivery Agreement (the "Agreement") with Bank of America, N.A. related to the Series 2004 QZABs.
-The Agreement guarantees to the Authority a fixed rate of interest of 3%.
-Cash from borrowers' loan repayments will be used to purchase securities from Bank of America, N.A. in accordance with the Agreement.
-The accumulated funds will be used to redeem the \$12,600,000 Series 2004 QZABs at maturity.
-As a result of the Agreement, borrowers will repay only \$9,984,800 of the \$12,600,000 principal.
-The investments will be held by the State Treasurer in the Authority's name.
-As of June 30, 2020, \$11,968,335 is invested through the Agreement.
-As of June 30, 2019, \$10,911,012 was invested through the Agreement.
+The Agreement guaranteed to the Authority a fixed rate of interest of 3%.
+Cash from borrowers' loan repayments were used to purchase securities from Bank of America, N.A. in accordance with the Agreement.
+The accumulated funds were used to redeem the \$12,600,000 Series 2004 QZABs at maturity.
+As a result of the Agreement, borrowers repaid only \$9,984,800 of the \$12,600,000 principal.
+The investments were held by the State Treasurer in the Authority's name.
+As of June 30, 2021, the contractual obligations of the agreement were fulfilled, and no money was invested through the Agreement.
+As of June 30, 2020, \$11,968,335 was invested through the Agreement.
 The Authority negotiated a "one way" termination provision in the event of counterparty default on the Agreement.
-The Authority also has the right to optionally terminate the Agreement at any time.
+The Authority also had the right to optionally terminate the Agreement at any time.

 On December 28, 2005, the Authority entered into a Forward Delivery Agreement (the "Agreement") with J.P.
 Morgan Chase Bank, N.A. related to the Series 2005 QZABs.
-The Agreement guarantees to the Authority a fixed rate of interest of 3.64%.
-Cash from borrowers' loan repayments will be used to purchase securities from J.P.
+The Agreement guaranteed to the Authority a fixed rate of interest of 3.64%.
+Cash from borrowers' loan repayments were used to purchase securities from J.P.
 Morgan Chase Bank, N.A. in accordance with the Agreement.
-The accumulated funds will be used to redeem the \$17,545,000 Series 2005 QZABs at maturity.
-As a result of the Agreement, borrowers will repay only \$13,438,510 of the \$17,545,000 principal.
-The investments will be held by the State Treasurer in the Authority's name.
-As of June 30, 2020, \$16,601,869 is invested through the Agreement.
-As of June 30, 2019, \$14,996,167 was invested through the Agreement.
+The accumulated funds were used to redeem the \$17,545,000 Series 2005 QZABs at maturity.
+As a result of the Agreement, borrowers repaid only \$13,438,510 of the \$17,545,000 principal.
+The investments were held by the State Treasurer in the Authority's name.
+As of June 30, 2021, the contractual obligations of the agreement were fulfilled, and no money was invested through the Agreement.
+As of June 30, 2020, \$16,601,869 was invested through the Agreement.
 The Authority negotiated a "one way" termination provision in the event of counterparty default on the Agreement.
-The Authority also has the right to optionally terminate the Agreement at any time.
+The Authority also had the right to optionally terminate the Agreement at any time.